MIDA-group/CMIF/README.md

 ---

-This aims to be a faithful implementation of [1], in well commented and clean MATLAB.
+This aims to be a faithful implementation of [1], in well commented and clean MATLAB code.
 See example in the 'help' text for usage instructions.
-Code is reasonabl fast, if not using too many quantization levels.
+Code is reasonably fast, if not using too many quantization levels.
 If you find it useful, please cite [1].

 A more optimized python implementation can be found here: https://github.com/MIDA-group/globalign